strongloop/loopback/test/README.md

 <a name="model-modelhasmanymodel"></a>
 ## Model.hasMany(Model)
-Define a one to many relationship..
+Define a one to many relationship.

 ```js
 var Book = memory.createModel('book', {title: String, author: String});